Sevrene/Coqui.Monster/README.md

 # Coqui.Monster

-Coqui.Monster is primarily a React app with custom components utilizing the [Material UI Library](https://mui.com/material-ui/) and built on the [NextJS Framework](https://nextjs.org/) and managed by [Sanity.io](https://www.sanity.io/).
+Coqui.Monster is primarily a React app with custom components utilizing the [Material UI Library](https://mui.com/material-ui/) and built on the [NextJS Framework](https://nextjs.org/) and (will be) managed by [Sanity.io](https://www.sanity.io/).

 All code within this project are intended for use by [Coqui](https://www.twitch.tv/coqui) for her website [Coqui.Monster](https://coqui.monster/)